Prednisone During Pregnancy – Benefits and Side Effects

 Every article that we publish, confirms to stringent guidelines & involves several levels of reviews, both from our Editorial team & Experts.
 We welcome your suggestions in making this platform more useful for all our users.
 Write in to us at firstname.lastname@example.org

 Asthma is one of the most common respiratory illnesses affecting people all over the world.
-And at least one to two per cent of all pregnant women experience maternal asthma, making it a common complication during pregnancy.
+At least one to two per cent of all pregnant women experience maternal asthma, making it a common complication during pregnancy.
 Another complication that many women face while pregnant is inflammatory bowel disease, which causes serious problems in the large intestine.
 Both these conditions are often treated by steroid medications such as prednisone.
 You might want to take this medicine if you experience these complications while pregnant, but before you do that, find out if is safe during pregnancy.
-Read this article to learn about this medication, its benefits and side effects, and more!
+Read this article to learn about prednisone in pregnancy, its benefits and side effects, and more!

 What Is Prednisone?